The Drinking Culture of Vietnam – Part 2

 Our first night in Dong Ha I felt like I drank more and ate more in an hour than I ever have before.
 I looked at my watch and was stunned it was not even 7:30 – we left the hotel an hour before, and I was feeling a bit tipsy.

-Although my waistline generally protests, it is one of my favourite things about Vietnam.
+Although my waistline generally protests, it is one of my favorite things about Vietnam.